What did Hunt do to the NHS – and how has he got away with it?

 Conclusion

 There are many more facts I could throw at you to help you see Hunt’s legacy.
 Public satisfaction with the NHS fell during Hunt’s time in office, for example.
-But one statistic is perhaps the most damning.
+Both maternal deaths at childbirth and infant mortality started to worsen again towards the end of Hunt's tenure, after decades of improvement.
+And one last statistic is perhaps the most damning.
 In his recent interview with the New Statesman, he quoted Stephen Pinker saying that “life expectancy has gone up!”.
 While this is true globally, the story in Britain is different.
 Since 2015, projections for life expectancy in the UK have fallen by more than a year.

 It tells you much about British politics that a man with Hunt’s record was promoted to foreign secretary, and now stands a small chance of becoming prime minister.
 It tells us a huge amount about the state of the British press that Hunt is treated as a serious candidate, taking on the Johnsonian clown.
 And it’s worth remembering, whichever of them wins, that they will face the same advantages Hunt has always had: an establishment that doesn't care too much what happens to ordinary people's services, so long as no-one makes a fuss, and a pliant media, always ready to believe the spin of some old public school boy.